nhoizey/nicolas-hoizey.com/_posts/2016/03/02-people-don-t-change-the-default-16px-font-size-in-their-browser/2016-03-02-people-don-t-change-the-default-16px-font-size-in-their-browser.md

 So, if you use `px` for font-size, I hope it's only because you didn't know what it means, and I also hope you will change.

 And please, please, don't tell me using `em`s or `rem`s is hard.
 It's not.
 At all.
-You just needs to think differently and use the appropriate tools.
+You just need to think differently and use the appropriate tools.
 [Read this](http://zellwk.com/blog/rem-vs-em/) again, and practice.